xiaohupro/swoole-docs/modules/swoole-server.md

 # Swoole server

-Swoole server component enable developers to write TCP, UDP, UnixSocket servers.
-It supports IPv4, IPv6, One Way and Two Way SSL and TLS Encryption**. **Developers do not have to know the internal implementations , only have to write business logic in the callback functions.
+Swoole server provides the API for developers to write TCP, UDP, Unix Socket servers.
+It supports IPv4, IPv6, one Way, two Way SSL and TLS Encryption**. **Developers do not have to know the internal implementations, only have to write the logics of the server in the callback functions.

 ### Initialize the server